LCDsuperobot129/Shuttlecoach-Prototype-Front-end-Only-Discontinued-/README.md

 Hi there.
 Because of challenges with this project, this is discontinued, and this will only be a front-end prototype.
 This may be used to help me make a new and improved version of this project.
+Also, please dismiss the bugged positioning on some tabs in this project, as it was designed for mobile screens.